dustinpfister/blog_posts/_posts/backbone-model-set.md

 layout: post
 categories: backbone
 id: 84
-updated: 2017-11-02 15:42:17
+updated: 2018-10-17 16:23:22
-version: 1.1
+version: 1.2
 ---

-When making a backbone Model, I am going to get into main situations in which I will want to get, and set values for various attributes in the attributes object of a backbone Model. getting values is not a big deal as the model.get('foo') method is just a shorthand for model.attributes.foo.
+When making a backbone Model, I am going to get into many situations in which I will want to get, and set values for various attributes in the attributes object of a backbone Model.
+Getting values is not a big deal as the model.get('foo') method is just a shorthand for model.attributes.foo.
 However it is important to use the set method to set values rather than directly modifying the attributes object so that any events that have been defined will work.
+In this post I will be showing some simple examples of the set model method in backbone.

 <!-- more -->